• One Body

 HELPS Word-studies

-5281 hypomonḗ (from 5259 /hypó, "under" and 3306 /ménō, "remain, endure") – properly, remaining under, endurance; steadfastness, especially as God enables the believer to "remain (endure) under" the challenges He allots in life.
+properly, remaining under, endurance; steadfastness, especially as God enables the believer to "remain (endure) under" the challenges He allots in life.

-In 1 Corinthians 2:10-16 NASB the Apostle Paul through the Holy Spirit tells us about the Spirit of God (the Holy Spirit) so that we may know the things freely given to us by God, which things we also speak, not in words taught by human wisdom, but in those taught by the Spirit, combining spiritual thoughts with spiritual words.
+In 1 Corinthians 2:10-16 NASB, the Apostle Paul through the Holy Spirit tells us about the Spirit of God (the Holy Spirit) so that we may know the things freely given to us by God, which things we also speak, not in words taught by human wisdom, but in those taught by the Spirit, combining spiritual thoughts with spiritual words.

-In Philippians 2:1-18 NASB the Apostle Paul through the Holy Spirit tells that “If there is any encouragement in Christ, if there is any consolation of love, if there is any fellowship of the Spirit, if any affection and compassion, make my joy complete by being of the same mind, maintaining the same love, united in spirit, intent on one purpose.
+In Philippians 2:1-18 NASB, the Apostle Paul through the Holy Spirit tells us that “if there is any encouragement in Christ, if there is any consolation of love, if there is any fellowship of the Spirit, if any affection and compassion, make my joy complete by being of the same mind, maintaining the same love, united in spirit, intent on one purpose.
 Do nothing from selfishness or empty conceit, but with humility of mind regard one another as more important than yourselves; do not merely look out for your own personal interests, but also for the interests of others.
 Have this attitude in yourselves which was also in Christ Jesus,” We need to humble ourselves without grumbling or disputing so we can be approved without blame and be innocent children of God without reproach appearing as lights in the world in the midst among the crooked and perverse generation holding fast the word of life.

 Strong's Concordance

-amomos: blameless
+Greek: amomos: blameless (Greek added)

-Strong’s number: G299 (added)
+Strong’s number: G299 (Strong’s number added)

 Original Word: ἄμωμος, ον